Skip to main content

 Impact Analysis (IA)

-The RIS and Explanatory Paper assess delivering more flexible, streamlined and risk-based processes that future-proof the Scheme, enable efficiencies, and relieve regulatory burden where warranted.
+The RIS assessed options for delivering a more flexible, streamlined and risk-based regulatory process that future-proofs the Scheme, enables efficiencies, and relieves regulatory burden.

 Aust Gov